SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 > Use > `Sort` > `Remove sort` to remove the sort on the second of three columns.
 Notice how that changes the order.
 {: .challenge}

+>## Sorting does not change data
+> You may have noticed that after any of the sorting steps there is nothing to undo/redo.
+This is because you have only
+> reordered and not modified you data.
+If you want to revert to the original order of the data - make sure you remove all
+> "sorts" using the `Sort` > `Remove sort` option.
+{: .callout}